input-output-hk/atala-prism/prism-backend/docs/node/SubscriptionMechanism.md

     _CreateDID_, _UpdateDID_, _IssueCredentialBatch_, _RevokeCredentials_ are operations which a wallet wants to be aware of.

-2. Verifier wants to be notified if a _particular_ credential was revoked, and it was approved in the Cardano network.
+2. Verifier wants to be notified if a _particular_ credential is revoked, and it was approved in the Cardano network.
    Verifier is interested if a credential which was provided by a holder is still valid.

 3. Wallet wants to be notified about _particular_ `AtalaOperation`'s status (_PENDING_, _CANCELLED_, _REJECTED_, _IN_BLOCK_, _CONFIRMATION_LEVEL n_, _APPROVED_),
    in order to show a user status of operation in real time to make a wallet interface more responsive.

+4. Wallet wants to be notified when a node went offline mode and get back to online.

-The last case and similar ones will be out of the consideration of this document for now, we will mostly focus on notifications about Atala operations.
+The last two cases and similar ones will be out of the consideration of this document for now, we will mostly focus on notifications about Atala operations.

 ## High level overview of the protocol
 Suggested protocol is inspired by [BIP-157](https://en.bitcoin.it/wiki/BIP_0157) and [BIP-158](https://en.bitcoin.it/wiki/BIP_0158).

-The core structure of this approach is Golomb Coded Set filter (GCS), which is a better Bloom filter.
+The core structure of this approach is Golomb Coded Set filter (GCS), which is akin a Bloom filter with smaller serialisation size but slower query time.
-This structure is basically a compressed set that supports element insertion and element existence test.
+This structure is basically a compressed set (built from a list) that supports element insertion and element existence test.
-This structure is build from an elements list.
-Existence test in Golomb Coded Set is probabilistic and despite the probability is close to 1, a test still can give a false positive result.
+Existence test is probabilistic and despite the probability is close to 1, a test still can give a false positive result.
 Hence, every positive check has to be double-checked on the original list.

-The protocol in nutshell is that when a node receives an Atala block, it computes GCS consisting of the block operations, send the resulting GCS to a client, the client tests if there is at least one element it is interested in, and if so it requests them.
+The protocol in nutshell: when a node receives an Atala block, it computes GCS for relevant data of the block operations, sends the resulting GCS to a client, the client tests if there is at least one event it listens to, and if so the client requests them.
+We offload the testing logic to clients in order to reduce load on a node.

 Let's move on to more detailed description.
 Let's assume that a node has the list of subscribers, stored in memory, and each of those has associated gRPC stream.
 Then that will happen on new event:
-1. when an event happens, a node computes a GCS for it, and saves the event and GCS in a persistent storage, sends the GCS to all subscribers' streams
+1. when a block arrives, a node computes a GCS for it, and saves it and GCS in a persistent storage, sends the GCS to all subscribers' streams
 2. when a client receives a GCS, it checks if there are entries in the GCS which a client is interested in.
-   if there are any, in a separate connection a client requests an original event which the GCS was derived from, otherwise saves the GCS as a last known one to a local persistent storage.
+   If there are any, in a separate connection a client requests an original block which the GCS was derived from, otherwise it saves a corresponding Atala block id as the last known to a local persistent storage.
-3. in case, if a client requests an event for GCS, a node responds to the client with the original event.
+3. in case, if a client requests a block for GCS, a node responds to the client with it.
    This message is sent to the separate connection, not to the associated stream.
-4. upon receiving an event, a client handles it and saves a corresponding GCS as last known one
+4. upon receiving a block, a client handles it and saves a corresponding Atala block id as the last known.

-Pay attention, that an event in the 2nd step is a _flexible_ notion, and might be any kind of thing, for example, an Atala block, an Atala operation, or even a node lifetime event (e.g. a node disconnected from the Cardano network).
+Pay attention, that instead of building GCS for an Atala block, node could build it for any kind of thing, for example, for sequence of block, for an Atala operation, or even for a node lifetime event (e.g. a node disconnected from the Cardano network).
-Hence, what an event actually is depends on implementation, and in the first version it will be just an Atala block.
+This flexibility might be used in future versions of the protocol.

 Another subject for discussion is whether we need to store all kind of events persistently.
 For example, a node disconnect event seems unimportant after a node connects back,